 CreditCardForum.com doesn’t advertise Citi products any longer but this review will give you an idea of how to optimize your earned ThankYou points if you already have one of their cards.
 When the Citi Thank You network was first launched it was hailed as being the future of banking: relationship-based rewards for having multiple accounts.
 Yet now, nearly a decade later (it was launched in ’04) we have seen very few major banks come out with similar programs.
 Why not?
 And what are the pros and cons?
 Just because I advertise their cards doesn’t mean I’m going to hold back on telling you both the good and bad that comes with this rewards program.

-- The Citi cards are not as competitive as they could be when it comes to rewards earning and redemption value (although they’re still good for 0% offers).
+- The Citi cards are not as competitive as they could be when it comes to rewards earning and redemption value.
 Their Forward card had 5x points on categories but they discontinued it back in 2013.
 On their remaining cards, your bonus categories are only 2 points per dollar while everything else is only 1 point.
 You can earn up to 6% cash back with other cards.

-- If you redemption options are not always worth 1 cent each (the bar for what’s generally considered good value).
+- Depending on how you redeem, your points are not always worth 1 cent each (the bar for what’s generally considered good value).
 For example, some of the gift cards yield a value of only $.008 (8/10ths of a cent) or even less per point.
-Fortunately tough, they do have a selection of $25 and $50 gift cards that are at the full penny per point conversion (so this is by far the best redemption option since they can’t hide behind a devalued points conversion process with gift cards as easily).
+Fortunately though, they do have a selection of $25 and $50 gift cards that are at the full penny per point conversion (so this is by far the best redemption option since they can’t hide behind a devalued points conversion process with gift cards as easily).
 You can also get 1 cent per point when you redeem for travel certificates toward card rentals and hotels.

 - The Citi Thank You rewards program continues to grow larger and I expect the variety of redemption options to keep getting bigger.